How to create a Net Promoter Score (NPS) action plan

 If you’re gathering NPS survey results, you’ve taken a big step forward in looking after your customers.
 But what should you do with the results?

 Most importantly, data should be shared back to the teams that are directly involved in your customers’ experience.
 This can include people in sales, customer service, marketing and more.
 Let them know what customers are saying, what they love and what is working.
-We know for a fact this boosts job satisfaction, and provides all important positive reinforcement and inspiration on what else they can improve.
+We know for a fact this boosts job satisfaction, and provides all important positive reinforcement and inspiration.
 A purpose built customer feedback system that is linked to your frontlines can simplify this for you.

 You can also let your customers know what others are saying and what you’re working on.
 Including snippets from your feedback in regular communication channels such as email or social media can show others social proof of your service levels.
 You can also share what you’re working on, based on the feedback.